Getting your genetic test results

 This is understandable.
 Some people find that it helps to talk to their family members about their feelings.
 Other people may prefer to talk to a counsellor.

 You can talk to your doctor or genetic counsellor to find out how much your risk of cancer is increased.
 They can tell you what check ups you need and how often you will need to have them.
-It is important to remember that not everyone who has a faulty gene goes on to develop cancer.
+It is important to remember that not everyone who has a gene change goes on to develop cancer.

 Whatever your situation, you can help to reduce your risk by choosing a healthy lifestyle.